SackofCodetatoes/mastermindApp/README.md

 == Coding the game / Thought Process ==
 - I began my implementation with by programming the base game logic as a Java program (i.e. initialize game variables, generate the random code via http request, game loop, a means to take user input, and provide feedback.)
 - Once I had the base logic completed, I extended the project by using Android Studio to create an Android application.
+I started developing the project in Android Studio using a blank activity template and proceeded to learn and implement elements to create a UI and means of user input.
-My initial plan was to theme the project around cracking a code to a number lock with the guess feedback in the form of how strong the lock shakes when trying a number combination.
+- My initial plan was to theme the project around cracking a code to a number lock with the guess feedback in the form of how strong the lock shakes when trying a number combination.
 I shifted the direction of the project as I felt the lock implementation would require a very well designed, intuitive feedback system which would require a lot of time and testing to get the feel just right.
 - Based off testing feedback, I decided to implement features similar to those from Wordle, as Wordle immediately came to mind when working on this project.
 Given the base requirements gave the user 10 attempts, I utilized a scrollView to log the user guesses and decided to keep the number wheels as a form of input.
 - While testing and playing around with the app, I noticed the default softkeyboard didnt provide customization and I opted to manually create my own keypad so I can handle how which numberwheels would be focused and provide a feedback system similar to Wordle's keyboard.
 - I ran into issues when attempting to add additional input fields dynamically as I am not familiar with all the quirks with programming for Android, so I decided to stay with a 4 digit input with the implementations setup to handle different code lengths and number ranges.